 1- Visit Harbour Town!
 Check out the lighthouse and all the beautiful yachts at Harbour Town in Sea Pines Plantation.
 If you’re not staying in Sea Pines you can buy a daily pass for $6 per vehicle.
 If you’re up for a workout consider climbing to the top of lighthouse.
 It’s $4 per person and the view is incredible!

 2- Go for a Bike Ride!
 The island has miles of bicycle paths that take you through the woods, alongside the golf courses and to the various beaches.
 Bike rentals are around $25 per day.
 You can also rent by the week.
 There are coupon books available that offer discounts, you can usually find them in the grocery stores.
+Don’t forget to pack helmets!
+We also bring these cool saddle bags that hold drinks, keys, phones and more!
+You can get one here.

 3- Play some Golf!
 While the exclusive golf courses like Harbour Town can cost hundreds of dollars per round, there are dozens of affordable courses as well.
 If you are playing with kids, call around to see what courses offer a reduced price youth rate.
 We have taken our boys to both Port Royal and Palmetto Dunes golf courses for around $100 for the four of us for nine holes.
 Greens fees will be more during the peak season.
 Most courses also have rental clubs.
 (When playing with kids I recommend securing the last tee time of the day since the pace of play can be slower than molasses, at least with my kids!)